 Online BSN programs generally require a cumulative GPA of 2.75–3.0, completion of prerequisite science courses (anatomy, physiology, microbiology, chemistry, and statistics), letters of recommendation, a personal statement, and a background check.
 Pre-licensure programs almost always require TEAS exam scores.
 RN-to-BSN programs swap the TEAS for proof of an active RN license and clinical hour documentation.
-Both tracks require enrollment in a program accredited by ACEN or CCNE, and you’ll need to confirm the program holds SARA authorization to operate in your state.
+You should enroll in a program accredited by CCNE, ACEN, or NLN CNEA, and confirm the program is authorized to enroll students in your state.

 What you’ll typically need at a glance: